 - Usually limited to chopping and pureeing

 How much do I need to spend to get a decent food processor?

 This depends on which type of food processor you want.
 You can get a good mini chopper for around £20, but the popular brands often cost £60-70.
-Head to our mini chopper reviews to see top-scoring models for every budget.
+Head to our to see top-scoring models for every budget.